kruize/autotune/tests/scripts/local_monitoring_tests/Local_monitoring_tests.md

 - Post the same datasource again
 - Test with invalid values such as blank, null or an invalid value for various keys in the dsmetadata input request json
 - Validate error messages when the mandatory fields are missing
-- Repeated metadata imports for the same datasource by dynamically creating and deleting namespaces between two metadata import actions
+- Repeated metadata imports for the same datasource by dynamically creating and deleting namespaces between two metadata import actions by validating the newly created namespaces by verifying listing metadata output after the second import metadata invocation
-- Repeated metadata imports without datasource connection by dynamically scaling down prometheus resources to zero replicas
+- Repeated metadata imports without datasource connection by dynamically scaling down prometheus resources to zero replicas and validating the behaviour of import metadata resulting in an error when datasource cannot be connected.
+Additionally, to verify the output of list metadata returns the metadata from the DB after the second import metadata invocation.

 ### **List Metadata API tests**